RunOnFlux/deploy-with-git/deploy-mkdocs/README.md

 mkdocs build
 ```

-This generates the `site/` directory, which Flux then serves as a static site.
+This generates the `site/` directory.
+At runtime, `app.py` serves it using Python's built-in HTTP server.

 You can also add a **`post-deploy.sh`** — runs after the site goes live:
 ```bash